peetio/Diard/docs/installation.md

 ## Step 5: PyTesseract

-A Tesseract OCR Python Wrapper is used for text recognition.
+A Tesseract OCR Python wrapper is used for text recognition.
 For more information about the installation you can refer to the [pytesseract](https://github.com/madmaze/pytesseract) GitHub repo.

-#TODO: test this installation on another machine because you might have to add it to env vars and stuff...

 ```bash
 pip install pip install pytesseract